-During this time, farmers celebrate the harvest of their crops and although this one is a traditional festival of the Bhutia tribe, Losoong festival is celebrated with equal zeal by the Lepcha tribe as well by the name of Namsoong Festival.
+During this time, farmers celebrate the harvest of their crops and although this one is a traditional festival of the Bhutia tribe, the Losoong festival is celebrated with equal zeal by the Lepcha tribe as well by the name of Namsoong Festival.

-Losoong is celebrated not just in India but in the neighbouring countries of Nepal and Bhutan too.
+Losoong is celebrated not just in India but in the neighboring countries of Nepal and Bhutan too.
 Did you know that the dances performed during this festival showcase the narrativized tales from the life of the great saint Padmasambhava?

-It is considered as one of the most important festivals observed in North-East India.
+It is considered one of the most important festivals observed in North-East India.
 And as for tourists, it is definitely a great time to discover the Sikkimese culture.

 The main celebrations of the Losoong Festival begin after the priests offer ‘Chi-Fut’ to the gods.
 The Chi-Fut is a special kind of alcohol and is quite famous locally.
 After this ritual, an effigy of a symbolic demon king is burnt which majorly represents the destruction of the evil.